CyberAgentAILab/layout-dm/docs/custom_dataset.md

 ### 2. Implement a dataset class

 Implement a dataset class that is defined above.
-It should inherit `BaseDataset` in [src/trainer/trainer/base.py](./src/trainer/trainer/base.py) and override [`preprocess`](src/trainer/trainer/base.py#L67) function to conduct dataset-specific preprocessing and train-val-test split.
-For example, please refer to `Rico25Dataset` in [src/trainer/trainer/rico.py](src/trainer/trainer/rico.py).
+It should inherit `BaseDataset` in [base.py](../src/trainer/trainer/datasets/base.py) and override `preprocess` function to conduct dataset-specific preprocessing and train-val-test split.
+For example, please refer to `Rico25Dataset` in [rico.py](../src/trainer/trainer/datasets/rico.py).

 Modify `DATASET_DIR` in [global_config.py](../src/trainer/trainer/global_configs.py), so that your dataset is used.
 `DATASET_DIR` should have the following structure.